 Figure.
-11 - 24.
+18 - 31.
 System tab for AQ-50.

 Config Status System Logout -

 em sett ings

 ograde so ftware

+Allows for upgrading of this unit's or the sub-unit's software.
+Please note that it is not possible to install firmware with versions lower than 1-0.6.6.

 ub-unit's software.
 Please note t nat it is not possible to install firmware with versions

-lows for upg wer than 1-(arget ub-unit's software.
+ub-unit's software.
 Please note t hat it is not possible to install firmware with Begin upgrade versions

 wer than 1-0 0.6.6.